bishnu-47/ds-and-algos/data_structures/trees/notes.md

 ##### Traversal in BST:
 - **Breadth-first**
 	- Level order: Node at each level(depth) is visited before going to next level.
+Traversal is done using a queue.
 - **Depth-first**
 	- Preorder: `<root><left><right>`
 	- Inorder: `<left><root><right>` (would give a sorted list in BST)